-Prerequisite: COMPASS reading score of 70; or a "C" or "P" in STSK 96, 98, 99, TSRE 50, 55 or 75.
+Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55.
 This course broadens student knowledge through selected topics and issues pertaining to education.
 Topics may include: learning experiences, legal and ethical issues, literacy, special needs, trends in education, and new practices.

-EDUC 250 College Teaching Internship I
+EDUC 250 College Teaching Internship 1

-Prerequisite: EDUC 200.
+Prerequisite: EDUC 220.
+Students will need to successfully pass a criminal background check and a State of Michigan Department of Human Services Child Abuse and Neglect Registry (CANR) according to College and Department policy.
 This unpaid internship is intended to introduce students to the workings of a college and development of knowledge and skills necessary to be an effective educator in higher education.
-Activities include attendance at a college board meeting, design of a course and syllabi, selection of instructional materials, interviewing strategies, resume writing, and rotations with college faculty including teaching demos.
+Activities include attendance at a College Board meeting, design of a course and syllabi, selection of instructional materials, interviewing strategies, resume writing, and rotations with college faculty including teaching demos.

-EDUC 251 College Teaching Internship II
+EDUC 251 College Teaching Internship 2

 Prerequisite: EDUC 250.
-This unpaid internship intends to continue the student's experience from EDUC 250 and will include activities such as videotaping of a class demonstration; being able to distinguish between the roles of adjuncts and full-time faculty; technology training (including distant learning); attendance at an external college board meeting; rotations in academic advising; open entry/open exit modalities; and learning about effective instruction.
+Students will need to successfully pass a criminal background check and a State of Michigan Department of Human Services Child Abuse and Neglect Registry (CANR) according to College and department policy.
+This unpaid internship intends to continue the student's experience from EDUC 250 and will include activities such as videotaping of a class demonstration; being able to distinguish between the roles of adjuncts and full-time faculty; technology training (including distant learning); attendance at an external college board meeting; rotations in academic advising; open entry/ open exit modalities; and learning about effective instruction.